-2a The air section of the booster is rated for a maximum of 125 psi.
+2a The air section of the booster is rated for a maximum of 150 psi.
 Make sure that the maximum value will not be exceeded.
-Supply drive air to the booster.
-The booster will begin to cycle.
+When drive air is supplied to the booster the booster will begin to cycle.
 If the process gas discharge line is closed, the booster will pressurize the discharge line to the maximum boost pressure described in the "Boost Cylinder Operation" section of this manual and stop cycling.
 If there is discharge flow, the booster will automatically cycle as fast or slow as necessary to meet the required flow rate, as long as the flow requirement is within the operating envelope of the booster.
 While the booster is cycling, check the drive air wetted components for leaks.